OsAlva/GoogleTranslate-ChatGPT/README.md

 # GoogleTranslate-ChatGPT
-Google translator developed with ChatGPT as a Typescript practice
+Google translator developed with ChatGPT as a Typescript practice.